DMN Tester

 In your sbt-console:

-Starts the Docker container.
-This makes the whole process pretty nice and fast.
+This starts the Docker container and makes the whole process pretty nice and fast.
 The following steps are done:

 - Check if the Container is already running.